pndaRN/Programming-Journey/README.md

 ## The Journey So Far

 Started in February 2025 after years away from programming.
 Went from "what's a pointer?" to "I unironically love writing C" in just a few months.
-Currently exploring the intersection of healthcare and technology while trying not to break my Linux setup too badly.
+Now documenting the journey through regular reflections rather than daily logs - turns out quality beats quantity when it comes to meaningful learning insights.

 ## Want to Follow Along?